 It's a balance of the academic and practical.
 Social design is a practice that can be mastered only by practicing it.
 This is an experience-based program where you'll learn to think critically, explore, iterate and measure.
 You'll also have a robust résumé before you graduate.

-We define design broadly.
-And the curriculum reflects that.
-You'll study with a group of pioneering practitioners who have worked in development, health care, media, tech, government, game design, research, business strategy and innovation, and social design.
-We are now STEM certified, as well.
 We live diversity.
 Students have come to our program from 28 countries and counting.
 Cross-cultural literacy is one of the skills that employers look for, and it's a key aspect of the program here.
 We're in the heart of New York City, and it simply doesn't get more diverse or exciting than that.
 Our lecturers are inspiring global experts in science, business, philanthropy, entrepreneurship, health and some things that have not yet been heard of.
 Our students are connected to an unmatched network of potential partners by the time they leave school.